nlsfi/db-data-quality-checker/README.md

 }
 ```

-- demo project can be compiled using following `pom.xml`
+- demo project can be compiled with Maven using following `pom.xml`

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"